Surprising Reason Why ‘SpongeBob’ Characters Appeared In Super Bowl Halftime Show

 — NFL (@NFL) February 4, 2019

-American YouTube star Marques Brownlee, also known as MKBHD, tweeted, “SpongeBob tribute was the best part of the Super Bowl so far.”
+“SpongeBob tribute was the best part of the Super Bowl so far,” American YouTube star Marques Brownlee, also known as MKBHD, tweeted.
 Many fans replied to his tweet with complaints that the lack of the song “Sweet Victory” made the cartoon character’s appearance a disappointment.

-Eric Wrona replied, “Idk what you mean, them not actually playing the song was a bigger let down than this whole Super Bowl so far.”
+“Idk what you mean, them not actually playing the song was a bigger let down than this whole Super Bowl so far,” one fan replied.

 Many people believed that the screentime for the square yellow sponge who wears pants wasn’t even long enough to be considered an actual tribute.

 Current mood after they had Spongebob in the halftime show BUT DIDNT EVEN PLAY SWEET VICTORY pic.twitter.com/Dqyhq8rxe5